Assam Career : IIT Guwahati Recruitment 2025

 How to apply :

-Interested candidates have to appear in the Walk-in Interview (online).
-Applicants must send application/CV on plain paper giving details of all educational qualifications, experience, contact address, phone no., E – mail etc. and other relevant documents to PI.
+Candidates have to submit the application/CV giving details of all educational qualifications, experience, contact address, phone no., E – mail etc. to Dr. Pranab Kumar Mondal via e-mail altogether at pranabm@iitg.ac.in on or before 6 pm of 12.06.2025.
+The shortlisted candidates will be intimated altogether to appear for online interview (google meet) on 13.06.2025

 Detailed Advertisement : Click Here